0xSardius/0xSardius/README.md

 Fullstack Onchain App Dev | AI Engineer | v0 Ambassador | Building Onchain Agentic Products

 ## Currently Building
+- SolEnrich - Solana data enrichment agent, built for agentic commerce.
+Enhance your data calls for agents or LLMs for a low price using x402 (live in the Bags Hackathon)
 - Tidal - AI yield manager, manage all your DeFi needs, all through natural language
 - Cardex - pokemon and MTG card market agent
-- SolEnrich - Solana data enrichment agent, built for agentic commerce.
-Enhance your data calls for agents or LLMs for a low price using x402

 ## About Me
 I build AI-powered applications with onchain functionality, specializing in rapid prototyping, software architecture, and shipping quality products.